 The amplifier is connected to the electromagnetic relay.
 As soon as a signal is received from thermistor about overheating, this amplifier increases the current value in the coil of an electromagnetic relay which activates the trip and the motor stops or trips.

 3) Bi-metal strip

-In this method the bi metallic strip is placed in such a way that it detects the overheating in the circuit.
-As soon as overheating is detected, this bimetallic strip tries to expand due to two different metal used and because they have different coefficient of expansion.
-The strip tries to bend towards the metal having high coefficient of expansion and finally completes the trip circuit and the motor trips.
+In this method, the bimetallic strip is placed in such a way that it detects the overheating in the circuit.
+As soon as overheating is detected, this bimetallic strip tries to expand due to two different metal used and because they have a different coefficient of expansion.
+The strip attempts to bend towards the metal having a high coefficient of expansion and finally completes the trip circuit and the motor trips.

 4) Standard motor starter overload protection

 It is provided in 3 phase motor to takes care of the single phasing condition.
 Overload heaters are provided in all the phases which detect any overload in the phase, and if the load goes far above spec for the motor, the heaters trip the starter off before the motor winding is damaged.

 It is vital for the ship’s crew to know if the motor has gone single phasing.
 A 3 phase induction motor is usually provided with overload detection device for single phasing detection.
 Still, a machine can go wrong at any time, and as an experienced ship engineer, she/he must know how the motor usually sounds, feel or operate.

 Related Reading: 10 Electrical Jobs Marine Engineers Must Know Onboard Ships